josh-hernandez-exe/buzz-board/FutureFeatures.md

 * Buzzer will get a reply from server they they have buzzed in.
 	* There should be timeout so that the buzzer returns to the normal color.
 * Some refactoring can be done with the class changes done with jQuery.
+* Encode and decode team names properly so that whitespace can be within the team name.

 ## Completed
 * ~~ Some refactoring can be done with the class changes done with jQuery. ~~